-- This topic contains 10 replies, has 4 voices, and was last updated by RG 3 days, 2 hours ago.
+- This topic has 12 replies, 4 voices, and was last updated 1 year, 8 months ago by Mike E.

 Any chance someone has the bearing puller for the steering head bearings?
 I’m working on my R60/6 and would love to rent it if possible.